mawrkus/pull-request-review-guide/README.md

 #### Keep it small / Divide and conquer

 Small successive PRs, each one focused on a single change can help having faster reviews.
 Always try to organize your work in order to be able to break a complex task into a succession of simpler ones.
-The reviewers will thank you for not stealing all their time!
+Your reviewers will thank you for not stealing all their time!

 #### Rome wasn't built in a day / Create new tasks

-If the need for a refactoring or substantial changes arise during the review, create directly a new task and add a link to it in the review.
+If the need for a big refactoring or substantial changes arise during the review, create directly a new task and add a link to it in the review.

-Remember that, the longer a review takes, the higher are the risks for merge conflicts, and for a decrease in motivation for everyone participating in the review.
+Remember that, the longer a review takes, the more the changes, the higher are the risks for merge conflicts, and for a decrease in motivation for everyone participating in the review.

 #### Don't take it personally / Take some distance